AlexGustafsson/upmon/README.md

 #### DNS

-The dns monitor resolves a hostname and determines whether or not the host is reachavble based on whether or not the name resolves.
+The DNS monitor resolves a hostname and determines whether or not the host is reachable based on whether or not the name resolves.

 The monitor has the following options.